kwatry/api-documentation/OAuthFlowDetails.md

 The call to request a token includes these parameters posted in the request body:
 * **grant_type** - always 'authorization_code' for a token request using an authorization code
-* **code** - the authorization code provided by the iOKids server
+* **code** - the authorization code provided by the playPORTAL server
-* **redirect_uri** - the callback URL provided to generate the authorization code. iOKids verifies the redirect_uri was pre-registered in the partner dashboard and the one used to generate the authorization code.
+* **redirect_uri** - the callback URL provided to generate the authorization code. playPORTAL verifies the redirect_uri was pre-registered in the partner dashboard and the one used to generate the authorization code.
 * **client_id** - your client id, found in the partner dashboard
 * **client_secret** your client secret, found in the partner dashboard

-The response from iOKids will be:
+The response from playPORTAL will be:

 ```
 {